coda/packs-sdk/README_CLI.md

 ## Testing Your Code

-The SDK includes some utilities to help you write unittests and integration tests for your pack.
+The SDK includes some utilities to help you write unit tests and integration tests for your pack.
 These utilities include:

 - Helper functions to execute a specific formula or sync from your pack definition.